FarmonApp/farmonapp.github.io/docs/Agronomic Practices/Variety Selction.en.md

 ## Breeding

-There is much breeding work to be done on camelina.
+There is much breeding work to be done on camelina, and there are many working on it both public and private.
 There are several common goals of breeding projects such as increased seed size, increased oil, oil quality, and shorter days to maturity.
-Public breeding and private breeding are both occuring.
 Some of the public breeding is geared towards better winter adaptability for cover crops mixes and adaptability to various climates.
 While private breeding projects tend to focus on oil productivity, oil content, shorter seasons, and larger seeds.
+There have been contradictory evidence that with an increase of seed size the quality of oil decreases.
+The ability to improve camelina as a crop is large with both modern breeding techniques and CRISPR Cas methodologies being employeed.